pwmt/zathura/doc/man/zathurarc.5.rst

   * Value type: Boolean
   * Default value: true

+*nohlsearch*
+  Dis/Enables the highlighting of search results.

+  * Value type: Boolean
+  * Default value: false

+*open-first-page*
+  Always open documents on the first page.
+If disabled, zathura will jump to the last remembered position.

+  * Value type: Boolean
+  * Default value: false

 *page-cache-size*
   Defines the maximum number of pages that could be kept in the page cache.
 When